What is Spear Phishing?

 Request for personal info

-Be careful who you share sensitive information with.
+Be careful who you share sensitive data or information with.
 Does the recipient really need to know what they are requesting?

 Misspellings and odd grammar